sfreytag/friday-theme/_pages/index.md

 ## How to use it

 This web site is the documentation for the theme and also provides examples of how you can use and modify it.
-TIt is built using Friday Theme directly from the [GitHub repo](https://github.com/sfreytag/friday-theme) and published to GitHub pages.
+It is built using Friday Theme directly from the [GitHub repo](https://github.com/sfreytag/friday-theme) and published to GitHub pages.

 [The documentation]({{ site.baseurl }}{% link list/projects.md %}) covers the basics of installing and using it, and is an example of how you could write documentation about your own projects.